javierhndev/super_res_pysm/README.md

 For the last version of the Notebook, check the date in front of the file as `YYYYMM_thenotebook`

 ## Dataset generation
-The `dataset_generation.py` is a Python script that generates images from PySM simualtion in 2D.
+The `dataset_generation.py` is a Python script that generates images from PySM simulations in 2D.

+## Profiling
+The performance of the SR3 model on the Voyager HPC system has been analyzed.
+Check [that section](20250905_voyager_profiling) for more details.